Traditional games of Korea: Gonu

 A variety of Pong Hau K'i, Gonu's name (goni, ggoni, ggon or gonni) and rules vary by region; examples are pond, line or pumpkin gonu.
 This game is played with a small pebble (or piece of wood) and a game board drawn on the ground or a piece of paper.
 Players move their pebbles one block forward, and the player who blocks their opponent's pebble wins.

 Neolttwigi

-Neolttwigi is a Korean seesaw.
-Unlike Western seesaws, where riders sit at each end, neolttwigi participants stand and jump (launching their partner into the air on the opposite side).
+Neolttwigi is a game involving a seesaw.
+Unlike Western seesaws where riders sit on the board, neolttwigi participants stand and jump, which launches their partner into the air.
 The game is popular among girls during traditional holidays and festivals such as Dano and Chuseok.

 Jegichagi

 In jegichagi, players kick a jegi and the player with the greatest number of kicks wins, similar to Western Hacky Sack.
 Usually played in winter, jegichagi's name varies by region.
 The jegi, similar in appearance to a shuttlecock, is made from a coin and hanji (handmade Korean paper).
 The player kicks the jegi into the air and continues kicking it to keep it off the ground; switching the kicking foot is permitted.
 In a one-on-one game, the player with the highest number of consecutive kicks wins; in a group game, players stand in a circle and take turns kicking the jegi.
 A player who lets the jegi fall to the ground loses and tosses it to the winner to kick.
 When the loser catches the jegi with their hands, they can rejoin the game.